 Researchers are increasingly recognizing the importance of a good night’s sleep in helping us achieve our overall fitness and wellness goals.
 Watch out for these 5 things that can keep you from getting a restful night of sleep.

 Exposure to bright light during the hours before bedtime can disrupt your sleep.
 According to the Division of Sleep Medicine at Harvard Medical School, bright light in the late evenings influences your internal clock, which can make it more difficult for you to fall asleep.
-Whether it’s a brightly lit room, a computer screen, or the television, these things can affect your sleep quality long after you turn them off.
+Whether it’s a brightly lit room, an iPad, or the television, these things can affect your sleep quality long after you turn them off.
 Create a nightly ritual that gets you away from bright lights and promotes relaxation to prepare you for a good night’s rest.

 Stress and Anxiety

 Stress or anxiety that results from daily concerns can have a big impact on your sleep patterns.
 When your mind races with worries, it is difficult to fall asleep and you experience sleep that is less deep.
 Find ways to relieve stress and anxiety to prepare for bedtime.
 Exercise regularly, jot down your thoughts in a journal, and meditate.

 If you take medications or supplements, you might be consuming substances that disrupt your sleep without knowing it.
 Some supplements contain the stimulants ginseng and guarana, which have an effect that is similar to caffeine.
 Some headache and cold medications also contain caffeine and other stimulants.
 Medications like steroids and beta-blockers can also keep you awake at night.
 Check ingredient labels closely and talk with your doctor if you suspect that a prescription medication is disrupting your sleep.